Best Pull Up Bar For Home Gym

 • Free space in your home gym

-Ideally the bar will be 50″ wide to be able to perform archer pull ups.
+Ideally, the bar will be at least 50″ wide to be able to perform archer pull-ups.

 Pull Up Bar Stands